dart-lang/sdk/runtime/docs/gc.md

 ## Mark-Compact

 The Dart VM includes a sliding compactor.
 The forwarding table is compactly represented by dividing the heap into blocks and for each block recording its target address and the bitvector for each surviving double-word.
 The table is accessed in constant time by keeping heap pages aligned so the page header of any object can be accessed by masking the object.

-## Safepoints

-Any thread or task that can allocate, read or write to the heap is called a "mutator" (because it can mutate the object graph).

-Some phases of GC require that the heap is not being used by a mutator; we call these "[safepoint](https://github.com/dart-lang/sdk/blob/master/runtime/vm/heap/safepoint.h) operations".
-Examples of safepoint operations include marking roots at the beginning of concurrent marking and the entirety of a scavenge.

-To perform these operations, all mutators need to temporarily stop accessing the heap; we say that these mutators have reached a "safepoint".
-A mutator that has reached a safepoint will not resume accessing the heap (leave the safepoint) until the safepoint operation is complete.
-In addition to not accessing the heap, a mutator at a safepoint must not hold any pointers into the heap unless these pointers can be visited by the GC.
-For code in the VM runtime, this last property means holding only handles and no RawObject pointers.
-Examples of places that might enter a safepoint include allocations, stack overflow checks, and transitions between compiled code and the runtime and native code.

-Note that a mutator can be at a safepoint without being suspended.
-It might be performing a long task that doesn't access the heap.
-It will, however, need to wait for any safepoint operation to complete in order to leave its safepoint and resume accessing the heap.

-Because a safepoint operation excludes excution of Dart code, it is sometimes used for non-GC tasks that requires only this property.
-For example, when a background compilation has completed and wants to install its result, it uses a safepoint operation to ensure no Dart execution sees the intermediate states during installation.

 ## Concurrent Marking